Vegan “Rack of Lamb”

 The side dish.
 Serve this vegan rack of lamb with a side of asparagus, sauteed green beans, mashed potatoes, or even a simple salad.

-vegan rack of lamb herb crusted
+how to make a vegan rack of lamb

 I am extremely satisfied with the results.
 This is one of my best vegan meat recipes so far.
 Next, I want to make the Impossible Burger with affordable ingredients you can find in any store.
 It will sizzle, it will be “bloody”, it will taste like a real beef burger!
 What do you think of this idea? 😀